Marcell Ozuna Preview, Player Props: Braves vs. Pirates

 Marcell Ozuna At The Plate

-- Ozuna has driven in a run in 47 games this year (38.2%), including 22 games with more than one RBI (17.9%).
-He has also driven home three or more of his team's runs in six contests.
+- Ozuna has picked up an RBI in 37.9% of his games this year, with two or more RBI in 17.7% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.